ronnyml/snowplow-wiki/setup-guide/3-setup-enrich/emr-etl-runner/Configuring-enrichments.md

 There are five possible fields you can add to the "parameters" section of the enrichment configuration JSON: "geo", "isp", "organization", "domain", and "netspeed".
 Each of these corresponds to looking up information one of five MaxMind databases, and so needs to have two inner fields:

 * The `database` field contains the name of the database file.
 * The `uri` field contains the URI of the bucket in which the database file is found.
-Can have either http: (for publically available MaxMind files) or s3: (for commercial MaxMind files) as the scheme
+Can have either http: (for publically available MaxMind files) or s3: (for commercial MaxMind files) as the scheme.
+Must *not* end with a trailing slash.

 Here is a maximalist example configuration JSON, which performs all five types of lookup using the MaxMind commercial files: